-I picked these bulbs of Garlic from our backyard garden today.
+I picked these bulbs of garlic from our backyard garden today.
 We planted garlic in our garden in July of last year.
 The garlic plants survived the harsh and snowy winter of Newfoundland.
-They started picking up their growth over last two months.
-Perhaps the resilience to tolerate and survive through harsh conditions is what makes Garlic a very strong anti-inflammatory and anti-cancer herb.
+They started picking up their growth over the last two months.
+Perhaps the resilience to tolerate and survive through harsh conditions is what makes garlic a very strong anti-inflammatory and anti-cancer herb.
 Garlic was used as medicine in ancient Indian medicine (Ayurveda) and Traditional Chinese Medicine.
-Garlic, Turmeric, Ginger, Cloves, Cinnamon, and Cardamom are some of herbs and spices that I highly recommend.
+Garlic, turmeric, ginger, cloves, cinnamon, and cardamom are some of the herbs and spices that I highly recommend.
 I have been fortunate to grow up eating Indian food that is full of flavorful, colorful and delicious spices and herbs.

-Garlic and onions help in increasing the absorption minerals like iron from other plant based foods – check this video from Dr. Greger
+Garlic and onions help in increasing the absorption of minerals like iron from other plant based foods – check out this video from Dr. Greger